sifisKoen/keda-tutorial-devops/tutorial-keda/intro/intro.md

 - Make the application exposed to real world.
 - Run and configure a Prometheus instance.
 - Connect Prometheus with KEDA tool (Kubernetes Event-driven Autoscaling).
-- Test our web page with K6 load testing.
+- Test you web page with K6 load testing.

+### Don't forget

+When you finish the tutorial, don't forget to read the special file. `ls` and `cat` commands will help you. 😅